MintyDAO/MintyDAO-contracts/README.md

 ```
 0) No team pre mint ve

-1) Lock ve votes for 7 days after each vote
+1) Lock ve votes for 7 days after each vote in ve.abstain()

 2) Fetch mint % bonuses by fetch formula